 ○ When the total net income of the parents is in excess of the maximum amount under the guidelines, the top amount in the guidelines is the presumed minimum and the top percentage of the guidelines is a presumed maximum amount of support.

-○ The child support guidelines also compute each parent’s share of the unreimbursed medical expenses and work related child care costs attributable to the child.
+○ The child support guidelines also compute each parent’s share of the unreimbursed medical expenses and work related childcare costs attributable to the child, which must be specifically related to work.

 ○ Split custody is when each parent is the custodial parent for at least one child.